Sirhan Sirhan: Prosecution

-Even though Sirhan admitted his guilt in a recorded confession while in police custody on June 9, a lengthy, publicized trial followed in The People of the State of California v.
+Even though Sirhan admitted his guilt in a recorded confession while in police custody on June 9, a long, publicized trial followed in The People of the State of California v.
 Sirhan Sirhan.
 The judge did not accept Sirhan's confession and denied his request to withdraw his plea of "not guilty" to plead "guilty".

 On February 10, 1969, Sirhan's lawyers made a motion in chambers to enter a plea of guilty to first-degree murder in exchange for life imprisonment rather than the death penalty.
 Sirhan told Judge Herbert V. Walker that he wanted to withdraw his original plea of not guilty to plead guilty as charged on all counts.
-He also asked that his counsel "dissociate themselves from this case completely."
-The judge asked him what he wanted to do about sentencing, and Sirhan replied, "I will ask to be executed".
+He also asked that his counsel "dissociate themselves from this case completely".
+The judge asked him what he wanted to do about sentencing, and Sirhan replied, "I will ask to be executed."
 Walker denied the motion and said, "This court will not accept the plea."
 He also rejected Sirhan's request for his counsel to withdraw; his counsel entered another motion to withdraw from the case of their own volition, but Walker also denied that.
 Walker subsequently ordered that the record be sealed about the motion.

 The trial proceeded, and opening statements began on February 12.
 The lead prosecutor in the case was Lynn "Buck" Compton, a World War II veteran of Easy Company fame who later became a justice of the California Court of Appeal.
 David Fitts delivered the prosecution's opening statement, providing examples of Sirhan's preparations to kill Kennedy.
 The prosecution showed that Sirhan was seen at the Ambassador Hotel on June 3, two nights before the attack, to learn the building's layout, and that he visited a gun range on June 4.
 Alvin Clark, Sirhan's garbage collector, testified that Sirhan had told him a month before the attack of his intention to shoot Kennedy.